 Dairy MAX made direct farm-to-consumer connections by hosting a “Milk Break” with local dairy farmers at the State Fair of Texas on National Farmer’s Day.
 The Milk Break took place at the Dairy Discovery Zone, our family-friendly exhibit that educates about all things dairy, where over 4,700 consumers stopped by to grab a free pint of milk and interact with farmers.
 Dairy farmers Kyle Humphrey and Syke Talsma answered questions, helped consumers milk a model cow and handed out children’s books about life on a dairy farm.

-“Bringing farmers to consumers on National Farmer’s Day was a huge success,” says Kaci Creel, senior director, corporate communications and consumer confidence.
+“Bringing farmers to consumers on National Farmer’s Day was a huge success,” says Kaci Creel, vice president, corporate communications.
 “People had the opportunity to ask them questions and interact on a level they probably had never thought about before.”

 Tara Vander Dussen, a New Mexico dairy farmer, participated at a national level by attending the Grand Central Food Festival and Times Square Expo in New York City October 12-13.
 Along with eight other farmers from across the country, Tara interacted with consumers by sharing her story and answering questions about dairy farms and farm practices.
 Undeniably Dairy passed out grilled cheese and chocolate milk samples as well as engaged consumers through a series of dairy-themed activities.
 The group also stopped by Today Show Plaza during taping of The Today Show on October 12 to hold signs supporting dairy farmers on national television.